ARCTaylor/emotion-detection/README.md

-# emotion-detection
+# Emotion Detection Project for Steel City Hackathon 2022

-Steel City Hacks Hackathon Project
+##How do Humans and Machines Communicate Emotions Differently?